offalynne/Input/docs/10.0/Functions-(Verb-Interaction).md

 |`verbIndex`    |integer |Verb to consume                                     |
 |`[playerIndex]`|integer |Player to target.
 If not specified, player 0 is used|

 "Consumes" a verb, causing it to be immediately deactivated and return a value of zero until the verb is retriggered (e.g. by released a keyboard key and pressed it again).
 This helpful when navigating menus to prevent multiple inputs.
+This function will clear the verb state similarly to how you might expect to use native functions [`keyboard_clear()`](https://manual.gamemaker.io/lts/en/GameMaker_Language/GML_Reference/Game_Input/Keyboard_Input/keyboard_clear.htm) and [`mouse_clear()`](https://manual.gamemaker.io/lts/en/GameMaker_Language/GML_Reference/Game_Input/Mouse_Input/mouse_clear.htm).

 <!-- tabs:end -->